CogComp/cogcomp-nlp/ner/README.md

 Illinois NER Tagger
 ====================

-L. Ratinov and D. Roth, Design Challenges and Misconceptions in Named Entity Recognition.
-CoNLL (2009) pp.

-Thank you for citing us if you use us in your work! http://cogcomp.cs.illinois.edu/page/software_view/NETagger

 This is a state of the art NER tagger that tags plain text with named entities.
 The newest version tags entities with either the "classic" 4-label type set (people / organizations / locations / miscellaneous), while the most recent can also tag entities with a larger